vsraptor/pse/README.md

 ### What is this ?

-Have you been frustrated having a bootload of quality bookmarks, but whenever you need something it is much faster to just fire a browser and do a Google search, instead.
+Aren't you frustrated having a boatload of quality bookmarks, but not using them because it is faster to just fire a browser and do a Google search, instead !
+Yeah, me too !
 You no longer need to do that.
 Enter the Personal search engine (PSE), which you can use to index your bookmarks and search like you do with Google.
-But wait there is more, when you issue your search query the PSE in the background does a Google search (or other search if you implemnt it :)) and displays both results.
+But wait there is more, when you issue your search query the PSE in the background does a Google search for you (or other search if you implement it :)) and displays both results.

 The code is working but is still in Alpha stage.
 When it is Beta, I will write an article on http://ifni.co how it works.
+Below is a quick recepie how to install it and use it.

 ### INSTALLATION AND RUNNING